sorianog/github-data-mining/README.md

 # github-data-mining
-Big data analysis and visualization of github commit data
+Data analysis and visualization of freeCodeCamp contributor data